Opioids are medications used to treat severe pain. Common opioid drugs include:

 Changes in your metabolism can affect the way that a medication is absorbed.
 Those with a metabolic disorder must be closely monitored while taking prescription pain medications.

 Prescription drug abuse is becoming more common among American youth.
-According to the National Institute on Drug Abuse, up to 10 percent of high school students abuse opioids every year (National Institute on Drug Abuse).
+According to the National Institute on Drug Abuse, up to 10 percent of high school students abuse opioids every year.

 - extreme fatigue